-Error Code Description Notes AuthFailure User not authorized.
+Error Code Description Notes AddressLimitExceeded User has the maximum number of allowed IP addresses.
+Each user has an IP address limit.
+For new users, this limit is 5.
+If you need more than 5 Elastic IP addresses, please complete the Amazon EC2 Elastic IP Address Request Form.
+We will ask you to think through your use case and help us understand your need for additional addresses.
+AuthFailure User not authorized.
 You might be trying to run an AMI for which you do not have permission.
 InvalidManifest Specified AMI has an unparsable Manifest.
 InvalidAMIID.Malformed Specified AMI ID is not valid.
 InvalidAMIID.NotFound Specified AMI ID does not exist.
 InvalidAMIID.Unavailable Specified AMI ID has been deregistered and is no longer available.
 InvalidInstanceID.Malformed Specified instance ID is not valid.
 InvalidInstanceID.NotFound Specified instance ID does not exist.
 InvalidKeyPair.NotFound Specified key pair name does not exist.
 InvalidKeyPair.Duplicate Attempt to create a duplicate key pair.
 InvalidGroup.NotFound Specified group name does not exist.
 InvalidGroup.Duplicate Attempt to create a duplicate group.
-InvalidGroup.InUse Specified group can not be deleted because it is in use.
+InvalidGroup.InUse Specified group cannot be deleted because it is in use.
 InvalidGroup.Reserved Specified group name is a reserved name.
 InvalidParameterValue The value supplied for a parameter was invalid.
-Requests that could cause this error include (for example) supplying an invalid image attribute to the DescribeImageAttribute request or an invalid version or encoding value for the userData in a
+Requests that could cause this error include (for example) supplying an invalid image attribute to the DescribeImageAttribute request or an invalid version or encoding value for the userData in a RunInstances request.

-RunInstances request.
 InvalidPermission.Duplicate Attempt to authorize a permission that has already been authorized.
 InvalidPermission.Malformed Specified permission is invalid.
 InvalidReservationID.Malformed Specified reservation ID is invalid.
 InvalidReservationID.NotFound Specified reservation ID does not exist.
 InstanceLimitExceeded User has max allowed concurrent running instances.
 Each user has a concurrent running instance limit.
-For new users during public beta, this limit is 20.
+For new users, this limit is 20.
+If you need more than 20 instances, please complete the Amazon EC2 Instance Request Form and your request will be considered.
 InvalidParameterCombination RunInstances was called with minCount and maxCount set to 0 or minCount > maxCount.
 InvalidUserID.Malformed The user ID is neither in the form of an AWS account ID or one of the special values accepted by the owner or executableBy flags in the DescribeImages call.
 InvalidAMIAttributeItemValue The value of an item added to, or removed from, an image attribute is invalid.
 If you are specifying a userId, check that it is in the form of an AWS account ID.
-UnknownParameter An unknown or unrecognized parameter was supplied.
-Requests that could cause this error include supplying a misspelled parameter or a parameter that is not supported for the specified API version.
+UnknownParameter An unknown or Requests that could cause this error unrecognized include supplying a misspelled parameter was parameter or a parameter that is not supplied. supported for the specified API version.